What artificial intelligence can do—and what it can never decide for us

 It can describe these experiences because human beings have written about them for generations.
 But description is not the same as participation.

 The deepest forms of wisdom do not arise from information alone.
 They grow out of vulnerability, responsibility, and the awareness that our time is limited.
-Even if machines one day become far more sophisticated, intelligence by itself will still not tell us what matters.

 Why Older Adults May See This More Clearly